 Step 1: Defining the audience

 The audience for this playbook is all the other users and evaluators of your product who aren’t your main points of contact.
 They might love your product and be valuable voices, but they are unlikely to have a personal relationship with your CSMs.
-This group of contacts is much larger than your main champion list and can benefit from even more automation.
+This group is much larger than your main champion list, which is why we automate the entire process.

 Step 2: Setting up the workflow